 The question we aim to address in this paper is whether measures of consumption inequality from the collective model differ from measures in the literature based on standard equivalence scales.
 To provide an answer to this question, it is necessary to obtain an estimate of the full sharing rule to uncover the share of income allocated to each household member for consumption.
 In this case, the first order conditions of the sharing rule are not sufficient for identification.
 We therefore need to impose an additional restriction on preferences.
-As in Vermeulen (2003) and Browning, Chiappori, and Lewbel (2004), we assume that married individuals have the same preferences for private consumption as single individuals, but possibly different preferences for leisure and public consumption.
-This assumption still allows for complementarities in leisure time across spouses and for complementarities between leisure and consumption for married couples.
+As in Vermeulen (2003) and Browning, Chiappori, and Lewbel (2004), we assume that married individuals have the same marginal utility from private consumption as single individuals, but possibly different marginal utility for leisure and public consumption.
+In Section 5, we test whether this assumption is supported by the data.